 - 3.3 ● 3.
 Why does my chainsaw leak bar oil?

 - 3.4 ● 4.
-Is it important to wash the chainsaw chaps before every use?
+Is it essential to wash the chainsaw chaps before every use?

 - 3.5 ● 5.
-How to store my chainsaw for more than one month?
+How do I store my chainsaw for more than one month?

 - 3.6 ● 6.
 How many kinds of chainsaws are used commonly?